 Apart from Rebate on Commission and Direct Discount, no other discount is applicable for a Customer.

+Wakalah Fee Management Expenses

+Wakalah Fee Management Expenses % shall be maintained in the Rules and Rating Engine.

+Wakalah Fee Management Expenses % can be applied based on any one of the Pricing Factor or combination of the multiple Pricing factors.

+Wakalah Fee Management Expenses can be based on the sum covered, vehicle age, Insured Age, Capacity etc.,

+Wakalah Fee Management Expenses and Wakalah Fee Commission shall be maintained the same Table in two different columns

 Service Tax

 Service Tax on Tariff Contribution

-Service Tax % (6%) is applicable for Tariff Contribution and the same shall be maintained in a separate Table in Rule / Rating Engine.
+Service Tax % (6%) is applicable for Tariff Contribution and the same shall be maintained in a separate Table in Rules and Rating Engine.

 To arrive the Tariff Contribution this Service Tax % shall be applied.